-You know you love a skin care product when people start identify you by it:
+You know you love a skin care product when people start to identify you by it:

-1. Vitamin C + E are more proven than Vitamin C + phloretin.
+1. Vitamins C + E are more proven than Vitamin C + Phloretin.

 So why do I still prefer the combination of vitamins C + E over vitamin C + phloretin?
-Simple: It's even more
+Simple – it’s even more proven to work.

-Vitamin C and vitamin E are network antioxidants that reinforce the power of one another.
+Vitamins C and E are network antioxidants that reinforce the power of one another.
 When one antioxidant donates its electron to neutralize a free radical, it can “borrow” another electron from the second antioxidant to renew itself.
-In the case of vitamins C and E, this combination is potent enough to prevent the formation of cancerous compounds in the rat, called carcinogenic nitrosamines
+In the case of vitamins C and E, this combination is potent enough to prevent the formation of cancerous compounds in the rat, called carcinogenic nitrosamines.

 2. Skinceuticals CE Ferulic is better for normal, dry, and sensitive skin.